Appiko/arduino-projects/Distance_Measurement/README.md

 ![Circuit](http://fritzing.org/media/fritzing-repo/projects/d/distance_measurement/images/FritzingDistMeasure_bb.jpg)
 Drawn in Fritzing.
 Connect the sensor and OLED with Pro Micro as shown in the diagram above.
-Use USB cable for supply, or alternatively, you can use any external source of upto 12V at RAW pin (which will be regulated to 5V or 3.3V resp.).
+Use USB cable for supply, or alternatively, you can use any external source of up to 12V at RAW pin (which will be regulated to 5V or 3.3V resp.).
 Do not give an unregulated supply if you want to use the VCC pin.

 Program				: